Skip to main content

 Grants and Scholarships

 Additionally, they have a Spinal Cord Injury Grants and Resources Guide, which may include some helpful options for you.
-Opportunities including sports and physical activity grants, adaptive mobility and vehicle accessibility grants, and more.
+Opportunities include sports and physical activity grants, adaptive mobility and vehicle accessibility grants, and more.

-Some colleges may offer financial assistance in the form of scholarships and tuition waivers for students with disabilities, including paralysis due to spinal cord injury.
-If you have a university in mind that you’d like to attend, consider reaching out to their Disability Services or Student Services department to see what they might have available to help you.
+Some colleges may offer financial assistance through scholarships and tuition waivers for students with disabilities, including paralysis due to spinal cord injury.
+If you want to attend a university, consider contacting their Disability Services or Student Services department to see what they might have available to help you.

 Online Education Options

-I signed up to take online college classes starting in the fall semester of 2015.
+I signed up to take online college classes starting in the fall semester 2015.
 I started out slow, so it took about twice the amount of time for me to get my Associate’s degree.
 However, that worked out well for my needs.

-If you’re new to online education, you might consider starting out slow too.
+If you’re new to online education, you might consider starting out slow, too.
 I recommend taking around 1 or 2 online classes per semester.
 That way, you can get a feel for it and adjust your schedule accordingly.

 Personally, my experience with taking online classes was great.
-I liked it way better than on-campus options.
+I liked it way better than the on-campus options.

 Pros of Online Classes: